Communicative Language Teaching

 - The students should be more interactive and create an interactive environment in the classroom for making the learning more easy and attractive.

-To sum up it can be saying that communicative language teaching (CLT) is the most useful and modern method to acquire the best ways to learn a second language easily.
-Students get enough opportunity to interact with the teacher and remove their misconceptions.
-The main and interesting thing is that communicative language teaching tolerates errors as a natural phenomenon.
+Students get enough opportunities to interact with the teacher and remove their misconceptions.
+The primary and exciting thing is that communicative language teaching tolerates errors as a natural phenomenon.